ktingyew/musical/README.md

 # MUSICAL

+## Crucial Note

+06/02/2022

+This repo is rendered deprecated and it won't be updated.

+Project is redone using Docker and can be found [here](https://github.com/ktingyew/tabulate-music).

+<hr> <br>

+## Introduction

 A program that automatically collates data of my music library and uploads them into BigQuery for subsequent data visualisation.